Lottery7game/.github/Profile/README.md

 🏦 Fast Withdrawals: Transfer money directly to your UPI or bank.
 🎮 Many Games: Rummy, slots, and casual skill games.

-How to Complete Lottery7 Game Register
+# How to Complete Lottery7 Game Register?

 Follow these steps to get started safely: